Saturday, March 7, 2026

 1973 - Panda no Daibouken - multiple SD releases.
 No HD source found.

 In this era - and indeed, continuing into the 1990s, US licensees treated Japanese cartoons as video fodder for creating "acceptable" child-friendly releases.
 In some cases, like Saiyuuki, the Japanese source was so badly mutilated that it's impossible to sync the English dub to the Japanese movies.
 In other cases, like Shounen Jack to Mahou Tsukai, the video is unchanged, but the English dub takes massive liberties with the story.
-Adding the dub to Shounen Jack didn't add much value, IMHO, so I'm not planning to do it again.
+Muxing the dub into Shounen Jack didn't add much value, IMHO, so I'm not planning to do it again.
 Feel free to try to convince me that I'm wrong.

 No comments: